leopauly/Robotics101/README.md

 # Robotics101
-Simple pick and place example using MoveIt python interface in ROS
+_Pick and place_ example using MoveIt python interface in ROS